badsparky/netlify-cms-oauth-provider-python/README.md

 ### Google Cloud Run
 When deploying to Cloud Run the container must listen on the port provided in the `PORT` environment variable.
-The default configuration already uses this value if present, and the Dockerfile exposes port `8080`.
+The default configuration already uses this value if present and otherwise falls back to port `8080`.
+The Dockerfile also exposes port `8080`.